 She feels this is one of the reason’s art institutions have yet to embrace and respect fashion as a true artform but notes that, the highly commercial aspect of fashion provides insightful commentary on culture, society and history.

-Maira also draws parallels between her love of fashion as an artform and her academic life as a Mechanical Engineering student, noting that the creativity fueling the world of fashion has its place in technical industries like science and engineering, too.
+Maira also draws parallels between her love of fashion as an artform and her academic life as a Mechanical Engineering student, noting that the creativity fuelling the world of fashion has its place in technical industries like science and engineering, too.
 She credits her creative interests in helping her look at engineering problems with a unique perspective, and has learned over time that there is simply no ‘right way’ to solve the complex challenges she’s faced with in her projects, assignments and exams.

 “All problems are multi-faceted in nature, and I think it’s important to be curious about the ways engineering and technology intersect with the world and use that perspective to be a better, more thoughtful engineer,” she says.

 In terms of personal style in engineering, society tends to have many pre-conceived notions about how engineers and scientists look, dress and act.
 To combat these stereotypes, perpetuated in part with popular shows like the Big Bang Theory portraying engineers as awkward, Maira believes more engineers should share their unique interests to their peers, colleagues and friends.

 “My creative interests have actually opened my eyes to how engineering plays a part in unexpected things.
 Technology intersects with so many of my interests in ways I could never predict.
 There are art galleries full of exhibitions that are only possible because of advances in technology, there are people using 3D scanning and printing to make new kinds of garments, people using chemical engineering processes to make alternative, more sustainable materials,” Maira explains.